Prateek-Yashaswi/Demo-Application-With-Spring-And-H2-Database/README.md

     2. http://localhost:8080/fetchData - To Fetch All Data From The Table
     3. http://localhost:8080/fetchById/{id} - Pass An ID (In Place OF {id} To Get Data For The Passed ID)
     4. http://localhost:8080/deleteById/{id} - Pass An ID (In Place OF {id} To Delete Data For The Passed ID)

+*NOTE: Here In The Above URLs 8080 Is The Default Port Number On Which Application Will Run.
+Check Yours And Change The URLs Accordingly.*